Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Generally, there is no special restriction on diet or activity prior to an MRI procedure.

-Before the examination, it is extremely important that you inform the technologist if any of the following apply to you:
+Before the MRI, it is extremely important that you inform the technologist if any of the following apply to you:

-As there is a possibility that you may receive a sedative before the procedure, you should plan to have someone drive you home afterward.
+There is a possibility that you may get a sedative before the procedure, so you should plan to have someone drive you home afterward.

-MRI may be performed on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+MRI may be done on an outpatient basis or as part of your stay in a hospital.
+Procedures may vary depending on your condition and your healthcare provider’s practices.

 Generally, MRI of the spine and brain follows this process:

 While the MRI itself causes no pain, having to lie still for the length of the procedure might cause some discomfort or pain, particularly if you’ve recently been injured or had surgery.
 The technologist will use all possible comfort measures and complete the procedure as quickly as possible to reduce any discomfort or pain.